What is preservation?

 Repositories hold and maintain copies of published papers, and in some cases even data, for a specific community.
 See the Repositories page for more information.

-The University of Glasgow has its own repositories, Enlighten: Research Data, which holds research datasets produced by university researchers and which often underpin publications, and Enlighten: Reserach Publications, which holds copies of published papers produced by university staff.
+The University of Glasgow has its own repositories, Enlighten: Research Data, which holds research datasets produced by university researchers and which often underpin publications, and Enlighten: Research Publications, which holds copies of published papers produced by university staff.
 The Enlighten webpages explain the benefits of depositing, how to deposit and clarify associated copyright issues.

 Data centres or archives receive and look after research data.
 Where appropriate, data is shared with approved users.
 In some cases, funders recommend or expect that data is passed to a designated data centre for long term preservation.
-Examples of data centres include the UK Data Archive for Social Sciences data, the Natural Environment Research Council’s data centres, The Depot (JISC's repository), Visual Art Data Service (VADS) and the Oxford Text Archive.
+Examples of data centres include the UK Data Archive for Social Sciences data, the Natural Environment Research Council’s data centres, The Depot (JISC's repository), Visual Arts Data Service (VADS) and the Oxford Text Archive.

 Preservation [PDF, 103 KB, 10 pages]